publint/publint/site/src/pages/docs/troubleshooting.md

 There are several common reasons why it might hang:

 1. **The package manager it's using might not be the same as what you use for publishing**.
-For example, you may use pnpm to install dependencies, but npm to publish packages. publint is only able to make a [best guess](https://github.com/antfu-collective/package-manager-detector) of the preferred package manager based on the lock files.
+For example, you may use pnpm to install dependencies, but npm to publish packages.
+Publint is only able to make a [best guess](https://github.com/antfu-collective/package-manager-detector) of the preferred package manager based on the lock files.

    Different package managers may interpret the `"files"` field in `package.json` differently, which may sometimes glob into `node_modules` or large directories that are not meant to be published.